You are here

 The fact is that any time you are using substances, it is risky.
 Every time you use it affects your body and your brain in some way, and being high or drunk can seriously impair good judgement.
 There is no “perfectly safe” substance use.

 However, if you know you or your friends are going to be using substances, there are things you can do to make things safer.

 - Put the numbers of a safe ride home, poison control, emergency services and/or a helpful person you could reach out to into your phone or pocket.
 Do this BEFORE you go out and start using.

 - Tell someone where you’re going to be and who you are with.
 Make plans to be home at a certain time and have a safe way to get there.

-- Know what the signs of overdose look like and make sure your friends know, too.
+- Know what the signs of an overdose (in the AtoZ: Substance Use module click on section 6 "Helping a Friend") look like and make sure your friends know, too.

-- Know how to put someone into the recovery position and make sure your friends also know how.
+- Know how to put someone into the recovery position (also found in section 6 "Helping a Friend: in the AtoZ: Substance Use module) and make sure your friends also know how.

 To help you think more about how to plan ahead for safer substance use, use the Getting High tool.

 The information on Trip!
 Project may also help you plan ahead for safer substance use.

 Trying to support someone that is using substances in a way that is problematic can be challenging.